-The County's principal source of revenue is local taxes, which represents 96% of the General Fund budget: 56% from real property taxes, 37% from local income taxes and 3% from other local taxes.
-Income tax revenues appear to have been positively impacted by the enhanced benefit provided by Congress of an additional \$600 per week for unemployment benefits.
-In addition, stimulus funding may have increased taxable wages for FY2021.
+The County's principal source of revenue is local taxes, which represents 95% of the General Fund budget: 53% from real property taxes, 39% from local income taxes and 3% from other local taxes.
+Income tax revenue growth continues to be positive, however, the extent to which stimulus funding has contributed to that growth is unknown.

-Although the County does not currently anticipate that the levy and collection of property taxes during fiscal year 2022 will be materially affected, the potential impact of the COVID-19 pandemic cannot be fully determined at this time.
+Although the County does not currently anticipate that the levy and collection of property taxes during fiscal year 2023 will be materially affected, the potential impact of the COVID-19 pandemic cannot be fully determined at this time.
 It is possible that assessment appeals related to commercial property assessments could impact the County's property tax revenue in the short term.